Staffing and Scheduling: Differences Managers Need to Know

-The 2-2-3 schedule is a shift scheduling system for maintaining 24-hour, seven-day-a-week employee coverage that balances out long employee shifts by giving all employees regular two- or three-day periods of time off and equitably distributing night shifts.
+The system balances out long employee shifts with regular two- or three-day periods of time off and a fair distribution of night shifts.

 In the 2-2-3 schedule, the workforce is divided into four teams, each on a four-week (28-day) rotation.